djl1024/aws-site-deploy/README.md

 <h1>Deploying a WordPress Website on AWS</h1>

 I have created a dynamic website using AWS services.
-The purpose behind this project is to build on what I have learned from the AWS Certified Cloud Practitioner certification and flesh out concepts I will be familiar with for future AWS projects and certification exams.
 I used a variety of different AWS services to build the website, and I took the website down after building it to save money.
 I spent about $30 to do this project over the span of a few days.
 I am using my Windows 10 computer in order to do this project and am using PuTTY to get familiar with using the program.

-_<b>NOTE:</b> This project is done exclusively in the N. Virginia region (us-east-1) in order to ensure all services are available.
+_<b>NOTE:</b> This project is done exclusively in the region (us-east-1) in order to ensure all services are available.
 Not all services are available in multiple regions.
 If you want to replicate this project, research the services that are used and see if they are all available in a specific region._

 <h2>Services and Technologies Used</h2>